ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 Network Overlay's that cause network connection behavior and properties to differ from what the application expects can lead to situations where the application user and operator assume one set of behaviors of the network data flow to be true while in reality one or more different behaviors may occur.
 This in turn can lead to unanticipated outcomes that can have operational impacts.

+Protocols such as MASQUE {{!RFC9484}} and services built on it such as Apple\'s [iCloud Private Relay](https://www.apple.com/privacy/docs/iCloud_Private_Relay_Overview_Dec2021.PDF) are examples of Privacy Enhancing Network Overlays that involve making a number of network policy changes from the open Internet for the connections passed through them.

+### Emerging Operational Issues with Network Overlay Policy Changes

+Streaming video applications and the streaming platforms delivering content are starting to encounter various operational challenges related to Network Overlays.
+Typically the primary problems are encountered when the network overlay has made policy changes that are either unexpected, are difficult or impossible for the streaming platform to detect, or the changes are inconsistently applied.

+There are a variety of impacts but a few common classes of issues have been observed:

+## Policy Changes

 Changing the encryption policy from that expected by the streaming application, for example changing HTTP urls in manifests into HTTPS connections can disrupt architectures which involve the network being able to detect video flows.

 Changing routing policy from what is expect by the streaming application can break CDN cache selection logic, resulting in a farther away cache deliverying lower qualify video at higher latency than the closer cache that would be selected by the CDN cache selection logic might.